 Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

-This is a work in progress, but over time should reflect the entirety of my toolset.
-My hope is to keep this up-to-date because things change regularly.
+This is a continual work in progress, but it’s my hope to keep it up-to-date.
 If there’s something you’d like to know and you don’t see it here ask in the comments at the bottom of the page!

 I realize that the following is an absurd menagerie of gear.
 I consider it my job to keep up on what’s happening in tech.
 In fact, it’s probably the main reason I started covering tech in the first place: I always wanted to own the latest and greatest stuff.